Ayor-makuac/poultry-farm-management/QUICK_START.md

 ### Problem: "Cannot connect to database"
 **Solution:**
-- Check if MySQL is running
+- Ensure MongoDB service is running (or your Atlas cluster is online)
-- Verify DB_PASSWORD in `.env` is correct
+- Verify `MONGO_URI` in `.env` is correct
-- Ensure MySQL is on port 3306
+- If using Atlas, make sure your IP whitelist allows your machine

 ### Problem: "Port 5000 already in use"
 **Solution:**